nousra0/jagaad-frontend-test/GETTING_STARTED.md

 # Getting Started with FeedbackHub Frontend

-This guide will help you get up and running with the FeedbackHub frontend application, a Vue 3 SSR (Server-Side Rendering) application built with TypeScript, Pinia, and Tailwind CSS.
+This guide will help you get up and running with the Product Store frontend application, a Vue 3 SPA (Single Page Application) built with TypeScript, Pinia, and Tailwind CSS.

 ## 📋 Prerequisites